 “One moment, please,” begs Dee.
-“All Apprehending, All Understanding Bastet!
+“All-Apprehending, All-Understanding Bastet!
 I apologize for this unfortunate outburst.
 Sweet Spirit!
 Are you yet amongst us?”
 The planchette sits stone-still.
 He shakes his head.
 “He has abandoned us, I fear.
-Spirits are easily offended.
+Spirits offend easily.
 This presence always bids me a polite farewell.
 You have irked him, ma’am.
 You need to be more civil.”

 Drusilla interrupts.
 “You said Bastet was she.
 Now you say he.
 Which is it?”